SJ9VRF/SJ9VRF/README.md

 - *“Code is like humor.
 When you have to explain it, it’s bad.” – Cory House*

 - MM Foundation model for Decision Making
+- MMLLM Post Training
+- Alignment
+- Reasoning
 - Agents
 - Embodied AI
-- Alignment
-- Reasoning
 - RAG
-- Post Training
 - Cool
 <!--
 **SJ9VRF/SJ9VRF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.